 Payments on account

-One of the most commonly misunderstood parts of the Self Assessment process is payment on account.
-If your total bill for Class 4 National Insurance and Income Tax exceed £1,000 per year, and you have not already paid at least 80% of your tax at source, then you will need to make a payment on account.
+One of the most commonly misunderstood parts of the Self Assessment process is payments on account.
+If your total bill for Class 4 National Insurance and Income Tax exceeds £1,000 per year, and you have not already paid at least 80% of your tax at source, then you will need to make a payment on account.
 A payment on account is essentially a pre-payment towards your future Self Assessment bill.

 If your total bill for Income Tax and Class 4 National Insurance comes to over £1,000 a year, and you have not already paid at least 80% of your tax at source, your tax bill will state that you need to make a payment on account.
 This is one additional payment towards next year’s bill on 31st January, followed by another payment on 31st July.